Quantum anomaly triggers the violation of scaling laws in gravitational system

 and

+where only type A anomaly is considered with $\alpha_{c}=8\pi a$ and $b$ set to zero. $M$ and $Q$ are two integration constants, and $l$ is related to cosmological constant by $\Lambda=-\frac{3}{l^{2}}$.
+The trace anomaly equation (\ref{tanomaly}) and the assumption $\langle T^{t}_{t}\rangle_{a}=\langle T^{r}_{r}\rangle_{a}$ are crucial to obtain this spherical black hole solution whose physical meaning can be illuminated from the effective action perspective.
+The effective action which captures conformal anomaly has been proposed by Ref.\cite{Riegert:1984kt,Komargodski:2011vj} which takes the Horndeski form.
+By varying the effective action, effective stress energy tensor will be found and the particular form of Horndeski scalar profile can be computed which makes the trace anomaly equation and condition $\langle T^{t}_{t}\rangle_{a}=\langle T^{r}_{r}\rangle_{a}$ satisfied \cite{Fernandes:2021ysi}.
+We have also checked the solution satisfies all the other components of the semi-classical Einstein equations.
+Therefore, the metric in Eq.(\ref{solu}) represents a truly physical special solution with conformal anomaly.

-where only type A anomaly is considered with $\beta$ set to zero. $M$ and $Q$ are two integration constants, and $l$ is related to cosmological constant by $\Lambda=-\frac{3}{l^{2}}$.
-In large $r$ region, the quantum correction is small, where the above black hole solution reduces to RN-AdS black hole $f(r)=1-\frac{2M}{r}+\frac{Q^{2}}{r^{2}}+\frac{r^{2}}{l^{2}}$, thus it has been demonstrated that parameter $M$ is the mass of the black hole, $Q$ can be interpreted as the $U(1)$ charge of underlying conformal field theory \cite{Cai:2009ua,Cai:2014jea}.
+When the quantum correction is small, the above black hole solution reduces to RN-AdS black hole $f(r)=1-\frac{2M}{r}+\frac{Q^{2}}{r^{2}}+\frac{r^{2}}{l^{2}}$, thus it has been demonstrated that parameter $M$ is the mass of the black hole, $Q$ can be interpreted as the $U(1)$ charge of underlying conformal field theory \cite{Cai:2009ua,Cai:2014jea}.
 The mass and temperature of the black hole can be written in terms of outer horizon radius $r_{h}$ and charge $Q$ as \cite{Cai:2009ua,Cai:2014jea,Wei:2020poh}

 Meanwhile, the black hole also satisfies following thermodynamic first law $dM=TdS+\Phi dQ$, where the entropy $S$ and chemical potential $\Phi$ are respectively

 and $A$ is the black hole horizon area $4\pi r_{h}^{2}$, while $A_{0}$ is an integration constant.